sidenver/learning2assess/README.md

 # A Prioritization Model for Suicide Risk Assessment

-This readme describes how to train 3HAN for Task A of CLPsych.
+This README describes how to train 3HAN for Task A of CLPsych.

 ## Step 0.
 Create Virtual Environment with Miniconda3

 ### Download Miniconda3

-See https://docs.conda.io/en/latest/miniconda.html for download and installation of miniconda3.
+See https://docs.conda.io/en/latest/miniconda.html for download and installation of `miniconda3`.

-For Linux user, after downloading Miniconda3-latest-Linux-x86_64.sh, install miniconda3 by running
+For Linux user, after downloading `Miniconda3-latest-Linux-x86_64.sh`, install `miniconda3` by running

 ```sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-### Create a new environment named `nlp` with python 3.7
+### Create a new environment named `nlp` with `python 3.7`

 ```sh
 conda create --name nlp python=3.7